evil1dwk/TrayWeatherApp/README.md

 ---

 ## Notes
 - The resulting EXE is **portable** and reads themes from the external `themes` folder.
 - You can adjust the icon path or app name by editing the PowerShell script.
-- If Inno Setup isn’t found, the script will still produce the standalone EXE.
+- If Inno Setup isn’t found, the script will still produce a standalone EXE.
 - `requirements.txt` ensures consistency across build environments.

 ---